Economy of Mexico: Currency policy

-Monetary system
+Monetary and fiscal system

 Old hall of the Treasury at the National Palace.

-Mexico's monetary policy was revised following the 1994–95 financial crisis, when officials decided that maintaining general price stability was the best way to contribute to the sustained growth of employment and economic activity.
-As a result, Banco de México has as its primary objective maintaining stability in the purchasing power of the peso.
-It sets an inflation target, which requires it to establish corresponding quantitative targets for the growth of the monetary base and for the expansion of net domestic credit.
+Mexico's monetary policy was revised following the 1994–95 financial crisis, when officials decided that maintaining general price stability was the best way to sustain employment and economic activity.
+As a result, Banco de México has as its primary objective the maintenance of stability in the purchasing power of the peso.
+It sets an inflation target, which requires it to establish corresponding quantitative targets for the monetary base and net domestic credit.

 The central bank also monitors the evolution of several economic indicators, such as the exchange rate, differences between observed and projected inflation, the results of surveys on the public and specialists' inflation expectations, revisions on collective employment contracts, producer prices, and the balances of the current and capital accounts.

 A debate continues over whether Mexico should switch to a US-style interest rate-targeting system.
 Government officials in favor of a change say that the new system would give them more control over interest rates, which are becoming more important as consumer credit levels rise.

 Until 2008, Mexico used a unique system, amongst the OECD countries, to control inflation in a mechanism known as the corto (lit. "shortage") a mechanism that allowed the central bank to influence market interest rates by leaving the banking system short of its daily demand for money by a predetermined amount.
 If the central bank wanted to push interest rates higher, it increased the corto.
 If it wished to lower interest rates, it decreased the corto.
 In April 2004, the Central Bank began setting a referential overnight interest rate as its monetary policy.